cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-using-converter.md

 ---
 parent: erc20-converter
-title: Using ERC20 converter
+title: Using the ERC20 converter
-description: Ways of using ERC20 converter
+description: Ways of using the ERC20 converter
 order: 3
 last_updated: 2021-05-18T12:56:20+01:00
 ---